phenixace/narrative-framing/README.md

 * nltk == 3.7

 <!-- Other versions might also work, but the default settings are recommended if you encounter any version inconsistency problems. -->

-## The Narrative Frames Corpus
-The Narrative Frames Corpus can be found under [./data/](./data/).
-It includes all articles, metadata, and aggregated as well as dis-aggregated annotations of narrative frames, and entity roles.

-## Code

 ### Data splits for model training